eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/you-want-to-know-more-about-dds.md

-## You want to know more about DDS?
+## Want to know more about DDS?

-The primary source of information is the OMG website at [http://www.omg.org](http://www.omg.org/), specifically the [DDS Getting](http://www.omg.org/gettingstarted/omg_idl.htm)Startedpage and the [DDS specification](http://www.omg.org/spec/DDS/)itself.
+The primary source of information is the OMG website at [http://www.omg.org](http://www.omg.org/), specifically the [DDS Getting](http://www.omg.org/gettingstarted/omg_idl.htm)Startedpage and the [DDS specification](http://www.omg.org/spec/DDS/).

-Shortly we will be providing a
+In the future we will provide the following:

 &nbsp; 1.
 Tutorial document